The Kalman Like Particle Filter : Optimal Estimation With Quantized Innovations/Measurements: Introduction

 \section{Introduction}

 Recent advances in very large-scale integration and microelectromechanical system technology have led to the availability of cheap, low quality and low power consumption sensors in the market.
 This has generated a great deal of interest in wireless sensor networks (WSNs) due to their potential applications in several diverse fields \cite{akyil}.
 Sensor network constraints such as limited bandwidth and power have inspired a considerable amount of research in developing energy efficient algorithms for network coverage and decentralized detection and estimation using quantized sensor observations \cite{energy, luo, rickard}.
+Sensor networks also give rise to non-classical information patterns, for example, at any given time, there is no observer in the system that has access to the collective measurements made by all the sensors.
+One of the many consequences is that, even in the presence of a linear state space structure, the classical Kalman filter would not be applicable.